RobyOneJ/crowdfunding_front_end/README.md

     *   [x] The supporter/user (i.e. who created the pledge)
     *   [x] Whether the pledge is anonymous or not
     *   [x] A comment to go along with the pledge
     *   [x] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
 Yes, I allowed to update project details and delete project based on user permission on whether it is the author.
 If not, he/she won't see the buttons.
 * [x] Implement suitable permissions, e.g. who is allowed to delete a pledge?
 No one but I allowed to update Pledge details to the supporter user if logged in and if the creator.
-If not, he/she won't the buttons.
+If not, he/she won't see the buttons.
 * [x] Return the relevant status codes for both successful and unsuccessful requests to the API.
-(Backend but I implemented some alerts on screen when user forgets type into fields or makes mistakes)
+(Backend related but I implemented some alerts on screens when user forgets to type into fields or makes mistakes)
 * [x] Handle failed requests gracefully (e.g. you should have a custom 404 pag erather than the default error page).
 This was backend.
 * [x] Use Token Authentication.